cyberark/kubernetes-conjur-deploy/CONTRIBUTING.md

 Visit the Conjur UI URL in your browser and login with the admin credentials to access the Conjur UI.

+## Deploying Conjur Master and Followers (*Local Dev Environment*)

+You can now deploy a local development environment for Kubernetes using [Docker Desktop](https://www.docker.com/products/docker-desktop).
+Docker Desktop provides a convenient way to deploy and develop on Conjur from your local machine.
+To enable this, perform the following:

+1. In `dev-bootstrap.env` uncomment the "LOCAL DEV CONFIG" section and adjust the configurations in `dev-bootstrap.env` as needed

+1. Run `source dev-bootstrap.env`

+1. Run `./start`

+### Helpful hints

+By default, 2.0 Gib of memory is allocated to Docker.
+To successfully deploy a DAP Cluster (Master + Followers + Standbys), you will need to increase this to 6 Gib of memory.

+1. Navigate to Docker preferences

+1. Click on "Advanced" and slide the "Memory" bar to 4

+Before deploying locally using Docker Desktop, ensure you are in the proper `docker-desktop` context.
+Otherwise, the deployment will not run successfully.

+To switch contexts: `kubectl config use-context docker-desktop`

 ---